smscommunity/sms-guide/_game/shines/pinna/episode1.md

 {% include yt.html id="msAc_51KlwI" %}
 Notice that there is no intro cutscene to mash through when loading into the park.
 This means you can start moving Mario during the fade in.

 Waterslide or hoverslide forward, taking care not to bonk on the poles or merry go round.
-Make sure you have a decent waterslide speed into this next part, a cutscene skip that saves a minute.
+Make sure you have a decent waterslide speed into this next part, a cutscene skip that saves about **a minute**.

 ## Cutscene Skip #1
 Make sure to have decent speed on your waterslide (start farther back if you bonk, near the tree with the coconut) and pause as you slide between these pink pillars.
 Aim for the middle so you don't bonk.
 <img src="https://i.imgur.com/n2Owq8E.png">
-Exit Area, and you will continue to slide into the loading zone, skipping the cutscene and saving 1:00.79.
+Exit Area, and you will continue to slide into the loading zone, skipping the cutscene and saving around **a minute**.

 ## The Fight